smarkdurbin/aws-simple-data-pipeline/README.md

 # aws-simple-data-pipeline

-This repository contains Python code, IAM permissions policies, mock API data, and instructions for creating a simple data pipeline using Amazon S3 and AWS Lambda.
+This repository contains instructions for creating a simple data pipeline using Amazon S3 and AWS Lambda.

 Skill level: Beginner